musikele/musikele.github.io/_drafts/move-your-photos-from-google-photos-to-synology-without-loosing-your-mind.md

 * SSH to your nas and extract the archives.
 * Rsync photos in the right folder.

 Scary, of all those steps?
 It took me months to perfect this procedure, but now I am quite happy with it and I have almost completed the migration.
 In the end, it's not that difficult but it will require time.
-Be preared.
+Be prepared.

 ## Download backup from Google Takeout